Malcolm-Q/LC-LateGameUpgrades/README.md

 ## **Contributing:**
 - You will need to set up Evaisa's [Netcode Patcher](https://github.com/EvaisaDev/UnityNetcodeWeaver) if you want to add more custom netcode.
 If you are making simple additions that don't need to be tested online you can still build an unpatched dll and test it.
 - If adding custom objects you need to set up a unity environment for making asset bundles.
 I recommend using [Evaisa's Template](https://github.com/EvaisaDev/LethalCompanyUnityTemplate).
 Prefabs for the assets are in the [UnityFiles folder.](/UnityFiles/)
-- IMPORTANT: ***Do not include your new assets in the assets.zip file.*** Create a new file called IncomingAssets<name>.zip that contains only the new assets you've made.
 - This project uses [LethalLib](https://github.com/EvaisaDev/LethalLib) by, you guessed it, [Evaisa](https://ko-fi.com/evaisa) to add items to the shop, register network prefabs, and in the future probably more so you can read about it there.

 ## **Community Suggested Additions:**